 I thought I was doing the right thing.
 When I moved into my house 11 years ago, I found a purple barberry shrub (Berberis thunbergii) planted in the backyard by the previous owner.
 I thought right away, it had to go.
-I knew Japanese barberries, so commonly planted in landscapes, were escaping into natural woodland areas and creating dense thickets to the exclusion of native plants.
-These thickets have been shown to make suitable habitat for Blacklegged Ticks.
-I wanted no part in contributing to that situation, so I donned my work gloves and removed that prickly beast of a shrub.
+I knew Japanese barberries, so commonly planted in landscapes, were escaping (by seed dispersal) into natural woodland areas and creating dense thickets in some areas to the exclusion of native plants.
+These thickets have been shown to make suitable habitats for Blacklegged Ticks.
+I didn’t want to contribute to that situation, so I donned my work gloves and set out to remove that prickly beast of a shrub.

 In the barberry’s place, I planted a “native” purple-leaf ninebark, Physocarpus opulifolius ‘Diabolo’.
 It had deep burgundy foliage that made a nice replacement for the burgundy-toned barberry.
 And, I was selecting a Maryland native plant.
 I thought it was a perfect choice.

-I sang praises about this ninebark for years when people asked me for native plant recommendations.
-It has great spring blooms, beautiful foliage color, and I never had to prune it.
+I sang praises about my purple ninebark for years when people asked me for native plant recommendations.
+It has great spring blooms and beautiful foliage color, and I never had to prune it.
 And native plants support native insects so I was doing a good thing to help wildlife.
 I was doing the right thing!